Table Of Contents

 If you whitelist outbound traffic on your firewall, you will need to ensure TouchBistro and its payment integrations have TCP/IP access to ports 21, 80, 443.
 Whitelisting these ports will also give you access to the App store for product updates.
 You should also ensure these URLs are whitelisted:

 You should also consult this Apple support page for additional ports you might need to open

 TouchBistro uses the Amazon Webservices cloud data center to store your sales data.
 Amazon’s security meets or exceeds data security requirements of most nations and security validating service.
 You can review Amazon’s compliance here.

-As noted, TouchBistro does not store any credit card data or digital signatures on the iPads, the Mac server, or the Cloud Reporting site.
+TouchBistro, as regards PCI compliance, is an “out of scope” device.
+TouchBistro does not “see” or transmit any “in scope” credit card data (the credit card number, the expiration date, PIN, and the CVV/CVC/CID).
+TouchBistro does not store any credit card data on the iPad the Mac server or the Cloud Reporting site except for the card holder’s name and the last 4 digits of the credit card (which is permissible for out of scope devices).
+It does not store digital signatures on the iPads, the Mac server, or the Cloud Reporting site.
 All data is transmitted to payment devices and to payment gateway partners using your Airport router’s WPA2 Personal encryption.
 TouchBistro complies with the security requirement made by our payment partners.

 Your cash drawer can be opened with the original key that came with it or electronically via TouchBistro.

 You can turn TouchBistro’s ability to open the cash drawer automatically on/off by enabling or disabling the Advanced setting Open Cash Drawer When Accepting Cash Payments.